-The climate of the Republic of Tatarstan is moderate-continental with warm, sometimes hot, summer and moderate cold winter.
-The average temperature of the coldest month (January) is -14°C, and of the warmest (July) +19°C, the annual average temperature is +2.5°C. The annual average amount of precipitation comes to 500 mm, of which 2/3 falls in summer and autumn and 1/3 – in winter and spring.
+The climate of the Republic of Tatarstan is moderate-continental.
+That means warm and hot summers and moderate cold winters.
+The average temperature of the coldest month (January) is -14°C, and of the warmest (July) +29°C, the annual average temperature is +2.5°C. The annual average amount of precipitation comes to 500 mm, of which 2/3 falls in summer and autumn and 1/3 – in winter and spring.
 The moderate climate favours the development of all kinds of agriculture.

-The republic has huge water resources – an annual flow of rivers of the republic exceeds 240 milliard m³.
-The largest rivers of the republic are the Volga, the Kama and its two navigable tributaries – the Belaya and the Vyatka.
+Tatarstan has huge water resources – an annual flow of rivers of the republic exceeds 240 milliard m³.
+The largest rivers of the republic are the Volga, the Kama and its two navigable tributaries – the Belaya and the Vyatka rivers.
 The total flow of the four rivers makes 234 milliard m³ per year.
-A certain part of the territory of the republic is occupied by reservoirs – the Kuibyshev and the Nizhnekamskyi.
-Soils are very diverse, the best fertile soils covering 1/3 of the territory.
-Due to the high development of agriculture in Tatarstan, forests occupy only 16% of its territory.
+A certain part of the territory of the republic is occupied by big fresh water reservoirs – the Kuibyshev and the Nizhnekamskyi.
+Soils are very diverse.
+The best fertile soils covering 1/3 of the territory.
+Due to the high development of agriculture in Tatarstan, the forests occupy only 16% of its territory.

-The surface of the territory of the republic is a raised, hilly plateau which is divided up by the Volga and Kama river valleys into three unequal parts: Predvolzh’e – on the right bank of Volga, Predkam’e – to the north of the Kama, and Zakam’e – to the south of the Kama.
-About 90% of the land lies below 200 m at its highest with the exception of the Bugulma-Belebeevo heights in south-east Tatarstan, where the highest point in the republic reaches 367 m.
+The surface of the territory of the republic is a raised, hilly plateau.
+It is divided up by the Volga and Kama river valleys into three unequal parts: Predvolzh’e – on the right bank of Volga, Predkam’e – to the north of the Kama, and Zakam’e – to the south of the Kama.
+About 90% of the land lies below 200 m at its highest with the exception of the Bugulma-Belebeevo heights in south-east Tatarstan.
+There the highest point in the republic reaches 367 m.